infor-design/enterprise-wc/src/mixins/ids-locale-mixin/README.md

 // Respond to parent changing language this.offEvent('languagechange.component-name-container');
 this.onEvent('languagechange.component-name-container', this.closest('ids-container'), async (e) => {
-  await this.setLanguage(e.detail.language.name);
-  // Do something with parent lang
+  // Do something based on the changed language
 });

 // Respond to parent changing locale this.offEvent('localechange.component-name-container');
 this.onEvent('localechange.component-name-container', this.closest('ids-container'), async (e) => {
-  await this.locale.setLocale(e.detail.locale.name);
-  // Do something with parent locale
+  // Do something based on the changed locale
 });
 ```